Rethinking medical statistical inference

 This great educational article on the basics of statistical inference came up in resident doctor teaching.
-I don’t just think it’s great because I work with one of the authors, but because it manages to explain in detail how classical “p-value” medical statistics (or more formally, “frequentist statistics”) actually work.
+I don’t just think it’s great because I work with one of the authors, but because it manages to explain in detail how classical “p-value” medical statistics (or more formally, “frequentist inference”) actually work.
 And it’s much more difficult to get your head around than you’d think.

 The reason we use frequentist statistics in medical research is because they’re computationally relatively simple to perform (so could be done in the days before we carried powerful processors in our pockets), and give us a nice clear binary outcome.
-It either is or isn’t signifcant.
+It either is or isn’t significant.
 Easy.

 As such, for decades medical research has been dominated by this statistical philosophy which is built on our familiar p-values and confidence intervals.
 But this is a widely misunderstood, and deeply non-intuitive, approach to medical statistics.